ArcadeAntics/this.path/README.md

     2.2. recognizes that `file = ""`, `file = "clipboard"`, and
          `file = "stdin"` are not referring files and skips them.

-    2.3. accounts for `file` being a URL path.
+    2.3. accounts for `file` being a URL pathname.

     2.4. accounts for `file` being a connection instead of a character string.